apache/mxnet/docs/tutorials/mkldnn/mkldnn_quantization.md

 ### Quantize Model

-A python interface `quantiza_graph` is provided for the user.
+A python interface `quantize_graph` is provided for the user.
 Thus, it is very flexible for the data scientist to construct the expected models based on different requirements in a real deployment.

 ```python
 # quantize configs